 Solution: For chatbots that lack an identity, try matching its persona to the way your agents or target customers speak.
 Collect phrases and words your agents and customers most often use and try sprinkling them into the script.
 The more empathetic and personable it can be, the better.

 When writing the script, it helps to create a profile for your chatbot.
 List its likes, dislikes, goals and problems to help guide you during the creative writing process.

 Most importantly, make sure everything is grammatically correct and there are no spelling mistakes.
 Chatbots are meant to be intelligent after all.

 If a funny chatbot is perfect for your brand, then be strategic with your humor.
 Chatbots are often utilitarian first, a “buddy” second.
-Emily Withrow, editor of the Quartz Bot Studio, recommends keeping humor in the main part of the bot to encourage users to use your main feature, but to then use jokes and quips sparingly throughout the exchange.
+We recommend using humor in the beginning of a conversation with your bot to keep users engaged, then use jokes and quips sparingly once the user starts asking specific questions.

 Doesn’t add value